-DUE DILIGENCE
+DUE DILIGENCE -REMEDIATION & MITIGATION

-Where it is identified that a supplier is not meeting the Company requirements with respect to combatting modern slavery, the supplier is required to provide an Improvement Plan to close any gaps.
-Gaps in compliance are ranked on a scale from minor to priority.
-Priority gaps, are targeted for an urgent/immediate response from the supplier.
+Where it is identified that a supplier is not meeting the Company requirements with respect to combating modern slavery, the supplier is required to provide an Improvement Plan to close any gaps.
+Gaps in compliance are ranked on a scale from minor to critical.
+Critical gaps, are targeted for an urgent/immediate response from the supplier.
 For all issues identified, we work with the supplier to drive improvements in their management systems and controls and, where appropriate, require suppliers to draft comprehensive sustainable Corrective Action Plans, which will normally include an agreed timeline.
 Where necessary, the Company will work with outside counsel and/or other experts to investigate and resolve specific matters.

 The Company believes in sustainable remediation and when issues of non-compliance are identified, it is our practice to collaborate with a supplier to enable them to comply with our requirements.
+Building capacity and improving the workplace for all workers will ensure a sustainable programme is in place.